mharen/mharen.github.io/_posts/2010/2010-11-01-arduino-day-1-unpacking-and-fun-with.md

 ![image%5B2%5D.png](image%5B2%5D.png)

 A blank window.
 Interesting.
-A friend had previously shown me this neat trick: go to File &gt; Examples &gt; Whatever:
+A friend had previously shown me this neat trick: go to File > Examples > Whatever:

 ![image%5B5%5D.png](image%5B5%5D.png)

 Here are dozens of neat examples to start with.
-I chose Basics &gt; Fade to play around with the LEDs I had.
+I chose Basics > Fade to play around with the LEDs I had.
 The sample code just fades an LED on and off forever.
 After wiring up the board according to the [incredible directions](http://arduino.cc/en/Tutorial/Fade) on the site, it worked!
 Amazing.

 That was cool to start with but I wanted to explore more.
 I added five more LEDs (six total), and played around with some different loops.
 Here’s what I ended up with (it’s dark so you can see the lights):  <div class="wlWriterEditableSmartContent" id="scid:5737277B-5D6D-4f48-ABFC-DD9C333F4C5D:d92f78f6-efc4-42af-ab09-ed4eb0405f94" style="padding-bottom: 0px; padding-left: 0px; width: 640px; padding-right: 0px; display: block; float: none; margin-left: auto; margin-right: auto; padding-top: 0px;">
 <div id="2649b3fc-913c-4411-b0b6-e7a0873571f7" style="margin: 0px; padding: 0px; display: inline;">